Skip to content

 }

-This style of validation most closely follows the WordPress safelist philosophy: Only allow the user to input what you’re expecting.
+This style of validation most closely follows the WordPress safelist philosophy: Only allow the user to input the types of values that the field is intended for.

 Sanitizing: Cleaning user input